balderdashy/waterline/README.md

 // Then on an instantiated user: user.find({ id: 1 }).exec(function(err, model) {
-  return model.toJSON(); // will return only the name });
+  return model.toJSON(); // Will return only the name });
 ```

 ## Query Methods

 Queries can be run with either a callback interface or with a deferred object.
-For building complicated queries the deferred object method is the best choice.
+For building complicated queries, the deferred object method is the best choice.
 For convenience, promises are supported by default.

 **Callback Method**